 A big difference that Shopify provides that other ecommerce site builders don’t is a library of existing Shopify stores that already use each theme.
 You can get a picture-perfect view of the potential for your store that way, plus see how all the different features look and feel on an actual web store.

-#4 – Edit the Look and Feel
+Step 4 – Edit the Look and Feel

 Making your online store uniquely your own is crucial to standing out and ensuring the best customer experience possible.